AlphaGenes/AlphaPart/vignettes/references.md

   enabled them to indicate when genomic selection has been introduced into a breeding programme.)

-* Spehar et al. (2022) Partitioning of genetic trends by flock and gender in Istrian sheep breed.
+* Špehar et al. (2022) Partitioning of genetic trends by flock and gender in Istrian sheep breed.
   Proceedings of 12th WCGALP.
 2968-2971. https://doi.org/10.3920/978-90-8686-940-4_720
   (Partitioned genetic trends by sex and flock, showing a larger contribution of